eth-protocol-fellows/cohort-one/notes/muddlebee/sources/ethereum-business-model.md

-**Ethereum philosophy & core values**
+### Ethereum philosophy & core values

-Also in its [White Paper Ethereum](https://ethereum.org/en/whitepaper/)  highlighted its core principles, that will serve as the guidelines for the future development of the protocol:
+[White Paper Ethereum](https://ethereum.org/en/whitepaper/) highlighted its core principles, that will serve as the guidelines for the future development of the protocol:

 -  Simplicity: the Ethereum protocol should be as simple as possible, even at the cost of some data storage or time inefficiency (this is in line with the democratizing aspect of the Ethereum ecosystem, where also average programmers need to be able to code on top of it).